-Cambodian leader promises again to stop smokingMarch 27th, 2014 in Health /
+Cambodian leader promises again to stop smokingMarch 27, 2014 in Medicine & Health / Health

 Cambodia's strongman Prime Minister Hun Sen has vanquished virtually every foe in almost three decades in power but admits he has failed to overcome his smoking habit.